Categories

 Biodiversity in and around South Georgia has been profoundly affected by human activity.
 A combination of pollution, the invasion of non-native species, and climate change present an ongoing threat to many species that call the island their home.

 As such, we are happy to be sponsored for this article by WildFoot Travel, a sustainable travel organisation dedicated to wildlife conservation and the protection of the environment.
-They have have supported such organisations and campaigns as the Worldwide Fund for Nature, the Wildfowl and Wetlands Trust, Save the Albatross, and the South Georgia Habitat Restoration Project.
+They have supported such organisations and campaigns as the Worldwide Fund for Nature, the Wildfowl and Wetlands Trust, Save the Albatross, and the South Georgia Habitat Restoration Project.

 Visit WildFoot Travel’s website for a full list of tour options – from pole-to-pole.